reacttips-dev/codebases/README.md

 ## Index

 **Notes:**
-* Before you submit a PR to add a codebase to this repo, you must add it to index
+* Before you submit a PR to add a codebase to this repo, you must add it to this index
-* Try to keep these items bellow in alphabet sort
+* Try to keep those items bellow in alphabet sort
-* Follow tempalate: NAME (URL) - CATEGORIES / ADDED_BY, ADDED_AT. eg: Zappos (https://www.zappos.com/) - eCommerce / Cong Nguyen, 2021/09/20
+* Named template: NAME (URL) - CATEGORIES / ADDED_BY, ADDED_AT. eg: Zappos (https://www.zappos.com/) - eCommerce / Cong Nguyen, 2021/09/20

 ### A
 * Anchor (https://anchor.fm/) - Audio / Cong Nguyen, 2021/09/20